 Enjoy music to drink Mai Tais to every Wednesday at 5 p.m. when you saunter through the doors of Dr. Zarkov's Tiki Lounge to spend an hour exploring the finest in jazz, Hawaiin, exotica, Mid-Century pop and classic Latin music from the past, present and future, all gathered together in a program tenaciously tuned to help you relax in the tremulous Tiki bar, pulsating Polynesian restaurant or swank supper club you choose to create in your own time and space.

-We present the best, brightest, newest, and coolest music from the UK.
-Each week, we present both new and older music, along with special features including a Beatles set, UK Music News, and a countdown of the top 5 songs in the UK on that day.
+England Swings presents the best, brightest, newest, and coolest music from the UK.
+Each week they present both new and older music from the vast history of British popular music.
+Special features include a Beatles set, UK Music News, and a countdown of the top 5 songs in the UK on that day.
 Tune in to catch up on the most amazing music from England!

 The Finner and Clark Expedition (FaCE) is intelligent talk radio.
 Unlike most talk radio shows, the Finner and Clark Expedition is NOT focused on whining, complaining, and blaming others for the state of our personal lives, or the state of the universe.
 FaCE is 1/4 politics, 1/4 social issues, 1/4 technology and the Internet, 1/4 sports and popular culture, and 1/4 science and education.
 All this fits in a one hour show through the magic of digital compression and a lot of fast-talking.
 You can learn more about Finner and Clark, read their written work, and listen to archives of previous shows at finnerandclark.com.